 The practice maintained a file relating to the Control of Substances Hazardous to Health 2002 (COSHH) regulations, including substances such as disinfectants, blood and saliva.
 The practice identified how they managed hazardous substances in its health and safety and infection control policies and in specific guidelines for staff, for example in its blood spillage and waste disposal procedures.
-One of the dental nurses and the practice manager were responsible for maintaining the COSHH folder.
+The practice manager chose three substances in the COSHH folder to put on the practice bulletin so that staff were aware of any risks associated with the substance.
+The practice manager felt that this helped keep the staff aware of any risks and ensure that the folder was up to date.